 Fun cars come in all shapes and sizes, and to suit all budgets.
-Whether you want a coupe or roadster – or maybe it’s hot hatches or supercars you prefer – there’s something to fit the bill.
+Whether you want a coupe or roadster – or maybe it’s hot hatches, supercars, electric cars or even SUVs you prefer – the one thing you can be certain of is that there's at least one car out there to suit your needs and put a real smile on your face.
 Many have decent practicality, too, so choosing a fun car doesn’t mean you can’t use it every day rather than just when you want some driving thrills.
-Here’s our pick of the best cars on the market for fun.
+Here’s our pick of the best cars on the market that deliver a fun driving experience.

 - Ferrari 296 GTB (2022-)